 A good fruit salad before bed will be both light and delicious, as well as containing the right combination of nutrients to see you swiftly off to the land of nod.
 Your evening fruit salad should include some of the following, and should be eaten about an hour before bed:

-Kiwi fruit – studies have demonstrated that kiwi fruit not only promotes more restful sleep, but also makes falling asleep and waking up easier.
+- Kiwi fruit promotes a more restful sleep and also makes falling asleep and waking up easier.

-Cherries – rich in melatonin, shown to aid restful sleep.
+- Cherries are rich in melatonin, which has been shown to aid restful sleep.

 Shop our sleep and relaxation range